This guide is for retail (consumer purchased; not from the Nintendo Developer Program) consoles only!

 - Before beginning the guide, you must know the risks of Wii U hacking: EVERY time you modify your system, there is always the potential for an UNRECOVERABLE brick.
 They’re rare, but still a possibility so make sure you follow ALL directions EXACTLY.

-- This guide will work on all Wii U devices in all regions on the latest version.
+- This guide will work on all Wii U devices in all regions on the version 5.5.0 or 5.5.1.

 - If everything goes according to plan, you will lose no data and end up with everything that you started with (games, NNID, saves, etc will be preserved).